 Undiscovered Country

-For Sam and all that might have been.
+For Sam and what might have been.

 “…The undiscovere'd country, from whose bourn